scaleinnotech/Learn.MakerCloud_en/docs/ch6_subscribe/python/subscribe_python.md

 MakerCloudMQTT.subscribe(topic)
 ```

-After finishing and running the program, return to your project's IOT homepage in Maker Cloud.
+After finishing and running the program, return to your project's IOT homepage in MakerCloud.
 Press the "Details" button in the topic to enter the topic homepage.
 In the "Send Message to Subject" box, enter "hello" and click "Send".
 ![img_publishhello.gif](img/img_publishhello.gif)